-For most of its history the Oak Park and River Forest High School has used the crest (shown above) as its official symbol.
-The school motto appears in the Greek language: “those things that are best.”
-As a statement of aspirations and intentions, the motto seems eminently appropriate to the record of this high school community.
-The story of the school reveals significant continuity in its operation and readily observable consistency in the values it has existed to serve.
+For most of its history, Oak Park and River Forest High School has used the crest (shown at the top left of this page) as its official symbol.
+The crest includes the word ta'garista, Greek for best, as in the school motto: "Those things that are best.”
+As a statement of aspirations and intentions, the motto seems eminently appropriate given the history of this high school community.

-Beginning in 1873, high school students from Oak Park attended classes in space provided in Central School, an elementary school that stood at Lake Street and Forest Avenue.
-Three graduates received diplomas at the first commencement in 1877.
-With a growing population, the first high school only building was constructed in 1892 on the southwest corner of Lake Street and East Avenue.
-The new high school building included some of the first science labs provided in secondary schools in America.
-(In 1917 the building was purchased by the Archdiocese of Chicago and operated by Dominican Sisters as a home for motherless boys.
-It was called Bishop Quarter in honor of the first Bishop of Chicago.
-In 1941 it became Bishop Quarter Military Academy and existed until 1968.
-The Village of Oak Park razed the building in 1969).
-Enrollment in the new school grew steadily and received a special boost in 1899 when the high school was separated from the Oak Park Elementary District and a consolidated high school district was formed with River Forest.
-Thus was established the Oak Park and River Forest Township High School.
+In 1873, high school students from Oak Park first attended classes in space provided in Central School, an elementary school that stood at Lake Street and Forest Avenue.
+Three graduates received diplomas at the first commencement, in 1877.
+With a growing population, the first high school-only building was constructed in 1892 on the southwest corner of Lake Street and East Avenue.
+The new high school building included some of the first science labs in U.S. secondary schools.* Enrollment in the new school grew steadily, receiving a big boost in 1899, when the high school was separated from the Oak Park Elementary District.
+A consolidated high school district was formed with River Forest, establishing the Oak Park and River Forest Township High School.

-In 1958-59 the north wing was rebuilt providing a new library, art, industrial arts and cafeteria facilities.
-In 1960 and 1962 laboratories, classrooms, a language lab, counseling offices, health and attendance suites were constructed in what originally were interior light wells.
+In 1958-1959 the north wing was rebuilt, to provide library, art, industrial arts, and cafeteria facilities.
+In 1960 and 1962 laboratories, classrooms, a language lab, counseling offices, and health, and attendance suites were constructed in what originally were interior light wells.

-In the late 1960’s the school undertook its most ambitious construction program.
+In the late 1960s the school undertook what remains today as its most ambitious construction program.
 The building was extended south across Ontario Street to connect the academic building with the physical education facilities.
-The new addition included a 1700 seat auditorium and a smaller Little Theatre as well as two new cafeterias, 54 classrooms, large group instruction rooms and expanded music rehearsal facilities.
+The new addition included a 1,700 seat auditorium, the smaller Little Theatre, two new cafeterias, 54 classrooms, large-group instruction rooms, and expanded music-rehearsal facilities.

-The civil rights movement that came of age in the 1960’s would profoundly affect the life of the high school in the decades to follow.
-The debates in the community about fair housing, equal rights and diversity would have great impact upon the high school.
-In addition, with the passage of the Title IX amendment, the expansion of opportunities for women in athletic competition dominated the 70’s.
-OPRFHS collected state championships in the newly organized state competitions in Girls’ Tennis, Volleyball and Track.
+At the same time, the civil rights movement of the 1960s profoundly affected the life of the high school in the decades to follow.
+The debates in the community about fair housing, equal rights, and diversity would have lasting impact upon the high school's demographics.
+In addition, with the passage of Title IX of the U.S. Education Amendments of 1972, expanding opportunities for women in athletic competition dominated the '70s.
+OPRF collected state championships in the newly organized state competitions in girls’ tennis, volleyball, and track.

 In 1974, the Board of Education initiated plans to acquire the south field, the area immediately south of the field house and north of Lake Street.
-By the spring of 1976 the 1.2 acres had been purchased.
+By spring 1976, the 1.2 acres had been purchased.
 The existing structures were demolished and the space developed for girls’ physical education and athletics.
-In addition major energy conservation initiatives were completed with the replacement of all the windows in the ‘old building” and an upgrading of the heating and air conditioning systems.
+In addition major energy conservation initiatives were completed with the replacement of all the windows in the "old building" (the area north of Ontario Street) and an upgrading of the heating and air conditioning systems.